paycheckcash/paycheckcash/README.md

 -------------------

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable. visit https://github.com/paycheckcash/release/ or http://www.paycheckcash.net/download/ for official, stable release versions of PaycheckCash Core.
+The `master` branch is regularly built and tested, but is not guaranteed to be completely stable. visit https://www.paycheckcash.org for stable releases.

 Testing